droonga/droonga.org/tutorial/basic/index.md

 The only one available protocol of a Droonga engine is the fluentd protocol.
 Instead, protocol adapters translate it to other common protocols (like HTTP, Socket.OP, etc.) between the Droonga Engine and clients.

-Currently, there is an implementation for the HTTP: [express-droonga][], a [Node.js][] module package.
+Currently, there is an implementation for the HTTP: [droonga-http-server][], a [Node.js][] module package.
-In other words, the express-droonga is one of Droonga Progocol Adapters, and it's a "Droonga HTTP Protocol Adapter".
+In other words, the droonga-http-server is one of Droonga Progocol Adapters, and it's a "Droonga HTTP Protocol Adapter".

 ## Abstract of the system described in this tutorial